rrooij/sd3save_editor/README.md

 # Seiken Densetsu 3 save editor

 Simple save editor made in Python.

-It can only edit the player's location so far.
+It has the following features for now:

+* Change luc (the currency in the game)
+* Change player names
+* Change location

 # Running